cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 HTTP Migration Example
 **********************

-This example shows how to take an existing Ingress configuration and migrate it to the equivalent Gateway API resource.
+This example shows you how to migrate an existing Ingress configuration to the equivalent Gateway API resource.

-It uses the Cilium :ref:`gs_ingress_http` as the starting Ingress configuration.
+The Cilium :ref:`gs_ingress_http` serves as the starting Ingress configuration.
-The same approach will apply to other controllers, albeit each Ingress controller configuration varies.
+The same approach applies to other controllers, though each Ingress controller configuration varies.

 The example Ingress configuration routes traffic to backend services from the ``bookinfo`` demo microservices app from the Istio project.